aspose-cells/Aspose.Cells-Products/cells/en/cpp/conversion/txt-to-xltx/_index.md

 ---
-title: Convert TXT to XLTX via C++
+title: Convert TXT to XLTX C++
-description: Convert TXT to XLTX online for free.
-Convert TXT to XLTX.
-Convert TXT to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online TXT Converter.
+Convert TXT to XLTX Online for Free.
+Convert TXT to XLTX in C++ code.
+Convert TXT to XLTX using C++.
 keywords: Convert TXT, TXT Converter, TXT to PDF, TXT to Word, TXT to PPT, TXT to Image
 ---